dfuse-io/ice/TUTORIAL.md

 GraphiQL:         http://localhost:8080/graphiql
 ```

 Congrats!
-You now have a fully bootstrapped EOSIO chain, with a `dfuse.ice` account, a smart contract deployed, as well as three user accounts to use.
+You now have a fully bootstrapped EOSIO chain running locally with a `dfuse.ice` account, a smart contract deployed, as well as three user accounts created and ready to use.

 **Please note that you need to leave this process running in the terminal throughout this tutorial**